Pepiloto/WorkshopDiscordBotNodeEpitech/Part1_basics.md

 You have, for example, events for when a user joins the server, when someone sends a message, when the bot loses connection, and many more.

 1) When the bot logs in, print a greetings message to the console.
-2) When the bot disconnects, print a goodbye message to the console.
 3) Make the bot answer `pain au chocolat` if anyone's message contains `chocolatine` (case insensitive).
 4) When a user changes his nickname, annouce it by sending a message on the channel of your choice.
    * Example message: `Clément changed his nickname to kirikou!`